 - Create opportunities for children to interact with interesting challenges in their environment through inquiry and play as a way to build their brains.

-- Celebrate the ways children learn from each other, and create space for peer interaction as a tool for learning.
+- Celebrate the ways that children learn from each other and create space for peer interaction as a tool for learning.

-- Work to build secure attachments with each of our students because we know that a warm and nurturing relationship with their teacher supports the development of empathy, self-regulation, and a strong self-concept.
+- Work to build relationships with each of our students because we know that a warm and nurturing bond with their teacher supports the development of empathy, self-regulation and a strong self-concept.

-- Commit to connecting with families and caregivers, valuing their diverse perspectives and cultural knowledge as assets, and to working with them as partners in their child’s education.
+- Commit to connecting with families and caregivers, valuing their diverse perspectives and cultural knowledge.
+We will work with them as partners in their child’s education.

-We are committed to this vision because young children inspire us with their curiosity, playfulness, and sense of wonder about the world around them.
-We see the core of our work as celebrating and understanding the strengths and great capacity of young children; working to sculpt their minds so they become powerful thinkers, and building Pre-K and early elementary programs worthy of their capabilities.
+Young children inspire us with their curiosity, playfulness and sense of wonder about the world around them.
+We see the core of our work as celebrating and understanding the strengths and great capacity of young children; working to sculpt their minds so they become powerful thinkers; and building pre-K programs worthy of their capabilities.